Comparative analysis of critical regions: The renormalized quark-meson model under Polyakov loop, quark back-reaction, and vector interaction effects: Introduction

-The paper is organized as follows.~Section~\ref{sec:II} gives a brief recapitulation of the QM/PQM/RQM/RPQM model.~Section~\ref{sec:IIA} contains different Polyakov-loop potentials.~Section~\ref{sec:IIB} gives the RPQM model grand potential.~The light chiral limit formula and fixing of model parameters are discussed in section~\ref{sec:IIC}. ~Section~\ref{sec:III} contains results and discussion.~The phase diagrams,~CEP and TCP are discussed in section~\ref{sec:IIIA},~size and shape of the critical regions in different scenarios are compared in the section~\ref{sec:IIIB},~RQM/RPQM model critical regions are compared with those of the QMVT/PQMVT model in the section~\ref{sec:IIIC}.~Section~\ref{sec:IV} presents the summary.
+The paper is organized as follows.~Section~\ref{sec:II} gives a brief recapitulation of the QM/PQM/RQM/RPQM model.~The incorporation of vector interaction is described in Section~\ref{sec:IIA},~whereas Section~\ref{sec:IIB} contains different forms of Polyakov-loop potentials.~Section~\ref{sec:IIC} gives the RPQM model grand potential.~The light chiral limit formula and fixing of model parameters are discussed in section~\ref{sec:IID}.~Section~\ref{sec:III} contains results and discussion.~The phase diagrams,~CEP and TCP are discussed in section~\ref{sec:IIIA},~size and shape of the critical regions in different scenarios are compared in the section~\ref{sec:IIIB},~RQM/RPQM model critical regions are compared with those of the QMVT/PQMVT model in the section~\ref{sec:IIIC}.~The effect of different strengths of vector interaction on phase diagram, CEP position and regions of critical fluctuations around CEP are described in \ref{sec:IIID}. ~Section~\ref{sec:IV} presents the summary.